fbpx

 OPEN CLASS: Open to all

-SIZE OF DESIGNS: When a maximum size of design is specified: for example ‘design not to exceed 30” in any one direction’ – this is measured from the table top vertically and/or across the design from flower tip to flower tip horizontally in all directions.
+SIZE OF DESIGNS: When a maximum size of design is specified: for example, ‘design not to exceed 30” in any one direction’ – this is measured from the table top vertically and/or across the design from flower tip to flower tip horizontally in all directions.
 If you are over the maximum size the Judge may disqualify your design.
-For all other classes that do not specify a maximum size the limit for the arrangement is 24“wide by 36“tall.
+For all other classes that do not specify a maximum size the limit for the arrangement is example, by 36“tall.
 A fabric covered backdrop of these dimensions may be used if desired but is optional.

 Important Note: This is a judged show.
 As a competitor it is your responsibility to read the schedule carefully to understand the requirements of each class.
 Consult the dictionary, flower arranging books, magazines, and websites to refine your concept and design ideas.
 Good Luck!